LogoCoatedMagnets

 What the reviewed public pages prove, and what they still do not prove

-This stage1b pass adds official GoPro, DJI, Insta360, ASTM, ISO, IEC, and FDA evidence to separate two different magnet architectures and to mark the claims that still need supplier verification.
+This review pass adds official GoPro, DJI, Insta360, ASTM, ISO, IEC, and FDA evidence to separate two different magnet architectures and to mark the claims that still need supplier verification.

 Magnet architecture ledger